 Since then it has been an enjoyable challenge to work on building an infrastructure, a herd, home, road, well, and everything rural life entails.
 The yak have been excellent teachers of patience, comedy, strategy, ingenuity, unconditional love, faith and optimism.

 The adventure unfolds.
-Stay tuned for my blog about yak, ranching, living off grid and general musings about life.
+Stay tuned for my blog about yak, ranch development, recipes, off grid life and general musings.

 We have been fortunate to have close friends, family, business advisors, mentors and dream builders along the way who continue to support the unfoldment of this long standing dream.